The TNFD has sought to maximise the consistency and language of its approach with existing climate-related disclosure recommendations from the TCFD.

 - Strategy: the integration of actual and potential effects of nature-related risks and opportunities on the organisation’s business model, strategy and financial planning.

-- Risk management: how the organisation integrates nature-related risks into its overall risk management approach.
+- Risk & impact management: how the organisation integrates nature-related risks into its overall risk management approach.

 - Metrics and targets: quantitative and qualitative performance indicators and aims related to nature-related risk and opportunities, based on nature dependencies and impacts.

 These initial draft disclosure recommendations provide guidance for all sectors.

 Preparers should apply four general requirements for the preparation of disclosures that cut across all four pillars of the disclosure recommendations:

 - Identification of material nature-related risks and opportunities should be based on an assessment of nature-related dependencies and nature impacts;